 Responsibilities include fact-checking, proofreading, writing for the blog and writing book reviews to be published in print.
 Interns are trained in formal fact-checking techniques, they take part in pitch workshops to hone their story ideas, and they are welcome to participate in all aspects of production, from graphics and layout to writing headlines.
 Recent interns have gone on to full-time magazine fellowships and permanent reporting jobs.

-Interns must speak and write English fluently and live in Montreal.
+Interns must speak and write English fluently.
 A working knowledge of French is a plus, but not a requirement.
+The internship will be completed remotely.
 This position pays a modest honorarium, or can be completed for academic credit if approved by the applicant's institution.

-To apply, email a cover letter, CV and three writing samples to madi [at] maisonneuve [dot] org by 5pm on Friday, June 11, with the subject line “Summer-Fall Internship Application.”
-Can’t wait to hear from you!
+To apply, email a cover letter, CV and three writing samples to madi [at] maisonneuve [dot] org by 5pm on June 1 with the subject line “Summer-Fall Internship Application.”
+Looking forward to hearing from you!